prometheus-operator/prometheus-operator/Documentation/user-guides/shards-and-replicas.md

 # Shards and Replicas

 If single prometheus can't hold current targets metrics,user can reshard targets on multiple prometheus servers.
-Shards use prometheus `modulus` configuration to implement,which take of the hash of the source label values,split scrape targets based on the number of shards.
+Shards use prometheus `modulus` configuration to implement, which take of the hash of the source label values, split scrape targets based on the number of shards.

 Prometheus operator will create  number of `shards` multiplied by `replicas` pods.